-Especially revered as a Lieder singer, lyric tenor Christoph Prégardien joins forces with accompanist Julius Drake, one of the finest instrumentalists in his field.
-Together with Richard Stokes, leading lecturer at the RCM with dozens of publications and lecture appearances to his name, they will focus on the intricacies of German Lied.
+Especially revered as a Lieder singer, lyric tenor Christoph Prégardien joined forces with accompanist Julius Drake, one of the finest instrumentalists in his field.
+Together with Richard Stokes, leading lecturer at the RCM with dozens of publications and lecture appearances to his name, they focused on the intricacies of German Lied.

 Oddur Jónsson baritone

 Somi Kim piano

 Nazan Fikret soprano

 David Tayloe tenor

 Fleur Barron mezzo-soprano